sara-lindersson/shedis-temperature-replication-code/README.md

 ### Required Data
 To replicate the results, you will need the following datasets:

-+ __Processed data__ needed for running the scripts in the `c-derive-outputs` folder can be downloaded from the Harvard Dataverse repository in the `data-processed` folder.
-This directory contains the file `subnat.rds` and a subfolder with `daily-data`.
++ __Processed data__ needed for running the scripts in the `c-derive-outputs` folder can be downloaded from the Harvard Dataverse repository in the `replication-data` folder.
 Place the `data-processed` folder in the project’s root directory before running the scripts.
 + __Raw data__ for running scripts in the `a-preprocess-mswx` and `b-process-data` should be downloaded from their respective sources.

 ## Data sources